 Other Events/Seasonal Sensations

-- Paris Jazz Festival: (moved to July for 2020) Originally known as the À fleur de Jazz because it is held at the Parc floral de Paris within the Bois de Vincennes in the 12th arrondissement.
+- Paris Jazz Festival: (moved to June for 2023) Originally known as the À fleur de Jazz because it is held at the Parc floral de Paris within the Bois de Vincennes in the 12th arrondissement.

 - Belleville Artists Open Studios is an art event with over 200 exhibitions throughout the Belleville neighborhood in the 20th Arrondissement.
 (This has been moved to June 1 to 2 for 2023.)

 - FestiWall is a street art festival in the 19th Arrondissement along the Ourcq and Saint-Denis Canals.

 - Yoga Festival (Le Yoga Festival Paris ) takes place Porte de la Villette Convention Center in the 19th Arrondissement.

 - Livre Paris is a massive book fair that takes place towards the end of May at the Porte de Versailles in the 15th Arrondissement.